 Despite Nani’s protests, I remember yelling at one newlywed couple stuck at the side of the road trying to fix their scooter to watch out for the snake (saap!) behind them.
 A few people lost control of their bikes.
 But we complimented one girl on her beautiful buffaloes in the distance.
 In the light, their almost black coats looked other-wordly.

-Something in me a few months ago told me to see an endometriosis specialist, a type of person I possibly saw in a google search and mentioned in the comments of an endometriosis support group on Facebook I look to at times for connection and then mentioned later on by a doctor in my doctor’s office in a moment of intense throbbing, twisting pain.
-I waited five and half months to see the specialist at Magee, who was attentive and confirmed my suspicions.
-It is likely I have endometrial growths in deeper areas of my pelvis and on my nerves.
-I may need a procedure that removes them via excision instead of ablation.
+Something in me a few months ago told me to see an endometriosis specialist, a type of person I possibly saw in a google search and/or mentioned in the comments of an endometriosis support group on Facebook I look to at times for connection and then mentioned later on by a doctor in my doctor’s office in a moment of intense throbbing, twisting pain.
+Thankfully I had already made the appointment before this moment and I waited five and half months to see a specialist at Magee, who confirmed my suspicions.
+It is likely I have endometrial growths in deeper areas of my pelvis.
+I will need a procedure that removes them via excision instead of ablation.
 We will confirm with a different type of pelvic MRI where my vajayjay will be injected with gel (God help me).

 I am relieved but devastated.
 I am always devastated.
 Everything comes back to me – the missed opportunities, fun and moments I could have had without this wretched disorder.
 And the simultaneous weighing against what others don’t have and how lucky I am with ‘all the support I could possibly need.’
 It’s hard to feel grateful.

-There are many women who don’t have their own bathrooms in this world and menstrual products.
+There are many women who don’t have their own bathrooms in this world and/or menstrual products.
 How many times growing up did I waste so much water sitting in the shower hoping the hot temperature would help soothe my pain?
-How many times have I gone over not being able to work at a conventional place of work where I could have had some more experience and money only to be treated like a second class citizen?
+How many times have I gone over not being able to work at a conventional place of work where I could have had some more experience and money only to be treated like a second class citizen because I needed a five minute break?
 I still question whether I belong there.

 How many times have I evaluated when and when not I will have the ability to physically do something, anything, only to have my evaluations proven wrong?
 And dealing with the endless insensitive comments of others, whether they mean it or not, which they often don’t.
 At the end of the day, as I sit in my comfortable bed with a cup of tea, the thing that has kept me going is gratitude for that darn old bathroom.

 I just had a woman in her late forties whitesplain and appropriate to me about a creative project.
 In such a crass way.
 And I hired her!
-Forget about professionalism, it seems there is some level of ‘informality’ that certain people feel they can access which I can’t even imagine occurring with brown people.
+Forget about professionalism, it seems there is some level of ‘informality’ that can be accessed which I can’t imagine occurring with brown people.
 And I have dealt with a lot of brown people.
-And what is it that also makes an old white, crusty mediator who has had a career and wants you to be a part of his dying career literally say: “you’re family must be so frustrated with you” as he manipulates you to join his ‘firm’ during covid.
+And what is it that makes an old white, crusty mediator who has had a career and wants you to be a part of his dying career literally say: “you’re family must be so frustrated with you” as he manipulates you to join his ‘firm’ during covid.
 I don’t want to be a part of your stupid ‘firm’!